tanwi1234/tanwi1234/README.md

 - 🌱 I’m currently learning **Full stack development and enhancing my programming skills**

+-📄 Looking to find a long term position where my passion for development can be brought to some new projects.

 - 📫 How to reach me **tanwikumari22@gmail.com**

 - 📄Please have a look to my resume to know more about me [https://drive.google.com/file/d/1ptv7zjZ34gcCUuWPeV6SQd8yULfp_zTR/view?usp=sharing](https://drive.google.com/file/d/1ptv7zjZ34gcCUuWPeV6SQd8yULfp_zTR/view?usp=sharing)